 Underlying all this, even natural science, is the very idea of a ‘world-picture’.
 At first sight it means a ‘picture of the world’, where the picture is not co-extensive with the world.
 But if we read it in the light of such expressions as ‘being in the picture’, ‘putting oneself in the picture’, ‘getting the picture’ – which imply a complete mastery of what the picture is a picture of – we see that ‘world-picture essentially means not a picture of the world, but the world conceived as picture. (cf. Blake’s “The Tyger”).
 Beings as a whole are now taken in such a way that they are in being first and only insofar as they are presented by man the representer and producer.
 The emergence of the world-picture involves an essential decision about beings as a whole.
 The being of beings is sought and found in the representedness of beings’.

 World-picture is a distinctively modern conception of human being’s place within the world.
 There is no medieval world-picture: men are assigned their place by God in his created order.
-There is no Greek world-picture: man is at the beck and call of being.
+There is no Greek world-picture: man is at the beck and call of being, the playthings of the gods.
 There is no ancient or medieval ‘system’, an essential requirement for the reduction of the world to a picture (look at how we have designated the new areas of knowledge as religious knowledge ‘systems’ and ‘indigenous knowledge systems’).
-Ancient and medieval man was not a ‘subject’: ‘The world’s becoming a picture is one and the same process as man’s becoming a subjectum among beings’.
-Hence humanism arises at the same time as the world-picture, a ‘philosophical interpretation of man that explains and assesses beings as a whole in terms of man and with a view to man’.
+Ancient and medieval human being was not a ‘subject’: ‘The world’s becoming a picture is one and the same process as human beings’ becoming a subjectum among beings’.
+Hence humanism arises at the same time as the world-picture, a ‘philosophical interpretation of human being that explains and assesses beings as a whole in terms of human being and with a view to human being’.

 There remains, however, an ‘invisible shadow that is cast over all things, when man has become the subjectum and the world a picture’.
 To manage the world as picture we need to think in terms of quantity and measurement, the ‘calculable’.
 ‘Each historical age… has its own particular concept of greatness’ (Heidegger); and our concept of it is the purely quantitative, the ‘gigantic’ – not only gigantic monuments, but the traversal of vast distances at immense velocities, etc. The difference between one concept of greatness and another is not, however, a quantitative, but a qualitative difference.
 Hence the ‘gigantic of planning and calculating…veers round into a quality of its own’ (Heidegger, “The Age of the World Picture”) and then it becomes incalculable.
 We can see this view most specifically in the construction of the new Dubai or in the calculations necessary for the new Singapore.
 Just as the essence of technology is not itself technological, so the essence of calculation and the calculable is not accessible to calculation.
 We should not retreat into tradition and reject the world-picture, but think it through in an uncalculating way.